 Students are expected to complete 8 case studies while on rotation.
-Case studies must be uploaded into CORE/ELMS (RxPreceptor) for grading by the assigned due date.
+Case studies must be uploaded into CORE ELMS (RxPreceptor) for grading by the assigned due date.
 All case studies should be reviewed by an HSC or another preceptor at the site where the cases were completed prior to the deadlines.
-Two of the eight cases are to be completed by October 23, 2022.
+Two of the eight cases are to be completed by October 25, 2024.
 (The student may choose any two.)
-Case studies 3, 4 and 5 are to be completed by November 23, 2022; 6 and 7 are to be completed by February 26, 2023.
-The final case study is to be completed by March 19, 2023.
+Case studies 3, 4 and 5 are to be completed by November 22, 2024; 6 and 7 are to be completed by February 25, 2025.
+The final case study is to be completed by March 28, 2025.
 Do not use any of these Case Studies as a monthly best work.

-- All cases shall be submitted with a graded rubric evaluated and signed by a preceptor using the SOAP note rubric 2022-23. - The signed rubric (by preceptor) must be uploaded with the case in CORE/ELMS (RxPreceptor) under Field Encounters to obtain credit/competency.
+- ➤ All cases shall be submitted with a graded rubric evaluated and signed by a preceptor using the SOAP note rubric 2024-25.

+- ➤ The signed rubric (by preceptor) must be uploaded with the case in CORE ELMS (RxPreceptor) under Field Encounters to obtain credit/competency.
 The final signed submission must contain no more than 3 minor deficits and cannot include any major deficits.

-It is mandatory that each student complete a case study of the following disease-related states.
+(Students may be requested to upload cases in Canvas Phar 705 and Phar 709 as a safe assignment) It is mandatory that each student complete a case study of the following disease-related states.
 A patient with more than one disease state may only be used one time.

+- 1. Diabetes

+- 2. Hyperlipidemia/CAD

+- 3. Hypertension

-1. Diabetes 2.
-Hyperlipidemia/CAD 3.
-Hypertension 4.
-Infectious Disease 5.
-Neurologic Disorder 6.
-Heart Failure 7.
-Stroke 8.
+- 4. Infectious Disease 8.
 COPD/Asthma

+- 5. Neurologic Disorder 6.
+Heart Failure

+- 7. Stroke

-The ultimate goal of the patient case presentations is to promote uniform basic clinical experience and competency in eight clinical areas.
+- The ultimate goal of the patient case presentations is to promote uniform basic clinical experience and competency in eight clinical areas.
 This experience will provide you with exposure to the Pharmacists Patient Care Process, practical application, and self-review.
 You should review basic text books, current literature, and evidence-based practice guidelines as a guide for the case studies, presentation and recommendations.
 The general format we suggest to begin this process is SOAP notes (subjective, objective, assessment, plan).
 You will need to incorporate a pharmacy focused plan into your notes, to be achieved by integrating the Pharmacists' Patient Care Process (PPCP) into your presentation as well.

-- I. Create a succinct & accurate problem list. - II.
+- I. Create a succinct & accurate problem list.

+- II.
 Subjective Information/Collecting Data